-In its Frequently Asked Questions, the European Commission, inter alia, states that in determining whether an entity is more than 50% owned by designated persons, "one should look at the aggregated ownership" of the entity, i.e. shareholdings of several designated persons need to be aggregated.
-If the aggregated shareholdings of designated persons exceed 50%, the entity should be considered as "jointly owned and controlled by designated persons".
+In its Frequently Asked Questions, the European Commission, inter alia, states that in determining whether an entity is more than 50% owned by designated persons, "one should take into account the aggregated ownership of the entity", i.e. shareholdings of several designated persons need to be aggregated.
+If the aggregated shareholdings of designated persons exceed 50%, the entity should be considered as "owned by listed persons".
 This is a new interpretation by the European Commission and contrasts directly with the position in the UK, outlined above.